 Even when drug or alcohol testing is permissible, your employer should take steps to avoid false positive results and to protect your medical privacy including information regarding prescription medication that might be revealed during the test.

 Depending on the circumstances, anti-discrimination laws can require an employer to offer drug rehabilitation, at the employer’s expense, to an employee who is addicted to drugs or alcohol.
 As a result, even if an employee has a drug or alcohol test which comes back positive, it could be unlawful for an employer to fire him or her.
 However, employers can fire employees for misconduct or misbehavior that is caused by drug or alcohol abuse.

-For more information about employee drug testing, please read our article: When Can a Private Company Require Random Drug Testing in New Jersey?Privacy of Medical Information
+- When Can a Private Company Require Random Drug Testing in New Jersey?

 Yet another area of New Jersey workplace privacy law relates to medical records and information.
 This issue often comes up when an employee provides medical information to the employer when requesting sick time, a medical leave under the Family & Medical Leave Act, or a reasonable accommodation for a disability.

 A relatively new area of employment law privacy relates to social media, such as Facebook, Twitter and LinkedIn.
 Some courts have ruled that employers cannot fire employees for information they posted on social media websites.
-Those cases often turn on the specific facts of the case, such as whether the information was posted publicly or only to your “friends,” was work-related or personal, was defamatory, or was a violation of company policy.
+Those legal disputes often turn on the specific facts of the case, such as whether the information was posted publicly or only to your “friends,” was work-related or personal, was defamatory, or was a violation of company policy.

 Workplace privacy issues are often both highly complex and deeply personal.
-Our employment lawyers are sensitive to these concerns.
+We are sensitive to those concerns.
 We frequently advise employees about their workplace privacy rights in New Jersey and represent individuals in legal disputes regarding violations of those rights.